mit212/lab5_2024/README.md

 #### 2.2.1 Wiring

-Wire the button onto your breadboard.
+Wire the button, LED, and resistor onto your breadboard.
 Refer to [this Adafruit page](https://learn.adafruit.com/adafruit-arduino-lesson-6-digital-inputs/breadboard-layout) as an example.
 You only need one button.
-You can wire an LED as well, or use the built-in LED on the microcontroller.

 #### 2.2.2 Coding